emma-campbell/assignment02/README.md

 * Spectral
 * Karla

 I chose Spectral and Karla as the two fonts to implement.
 Spectral is a serif-font, and I will implement it as a header font (h1, h2, h3), as it is clean, some-what "fancy/upscale" and easy to read.
 The previous font was an "Old Style" Hoefler Text, classic and traditional.
 The new font, Spectral, is a bit more transitional and Modern.
-I chose spectral because there is a larger spacing in-between letters which improves readability I chose Karla, a sans-serif typeface, for the paragraph text because it is modern and constrasts nicely with Spectral.
+I chose spectral because there is a larger spacing in-between letters which improves legibility.
+I chose Karla, a sans-serif typeface, for the paragraph text because it is modern and constrasts nicely with Spectral.
 I believe that the two fonts add a sense of moderness plus a sense of class.

 ## CSS Changes